 A little knowledge can go a long way, but deep behaviour change needs much more than just the right facts – or for that matter, the right prices.
 It also requires us to feel that it’s right for us, and to feel the appropriate balance of pressured and supported to go that extra mile.
 Not for nothing have I always thought that a large part of campaigning is about getting people to think that something was their idea in the first place – of which a very large part is what our brains think are safe, normal thoughts to have.

-This blog was first published in BusinessGreen, 22 November 2022
+This piece was first published in BusinessGreen on 22 November 2022.

 Sign up to our newsletter

 Thank you for signing up to our newsletter